A Fully Engaged Community

 City Garden School is a 501(c)(3) non-profit organization and is sustained and enriched through gifts made by parents, grandparents, alumni, faculty, staff, and friends.
 This vital support ensures the school’s ability to continue to offer the most relevant and inspiring education to children today and far into the future.
 Your tax-deductible contribution to the Garden Fund helps to fill the gap in the operating budget and pay for equipment, facilities and utilities, and faculty and staff salaries.
 Garden Fund contributions are essential to the day-to-day operations of the school, as tuition does not cover the full cost of the education provided here.
 Your generous support ensures that City Garden School will continue to grow and thrive in the coming years.
 Together we are creating something very special for our children and for future generations–a place where each individual can realize his or her full potential through goodness, beauty, and truth.

-It only takes a couple of minutes spent with a City Garden student to notice that something is different.
-The creativity, the spark in their eye, the innate curiosity.
+It only takes a couple of minutes spent with a City Garden student to notice that something is different: the creativity, the spark in their eye, the innate curiosity.
 This comes from a deep dedication to educating the whole child in a way that honors and meets their individual needs at a pace that is developmentally appropriate.
 With an emphasis on connection to nature, ample time spent on social-emotional health, and with the arts beautifully interwoven into our daily lessons, we endeavor to nurture each child into an adult ready to realize their full potential.
-Our teachers are passionate and extensively trained in the Waldorf method of education.
-Our community shares in these values and contributes to a slow and meaningful childhood for their children.
+Our teachers are passionate and extensively trained.
+Our community shares these values and contributes to a slow and meaningful childhood for their children.
 Together we are building our future.

 I am inspired by the generosity of the families, faculty, and friends of CGS who make giving to our school a priority.
 Every donation, big and small, helps further our mission and transform the lives of Mid-Missouri youth.
 I want to thank you for your continued support of and dedication to City Garden and outdoor education!